-For existing domestic electrical installations, a new EV electrical installation may be connected via the outside meter box provided the requirements of the current version of the NSAI National Rules for Electrical Installations are met and the installation does not interfere with DSO metering equipment.
-Customers will be written to and asked to remove enclosures and monitoring equipment in the outside meter box that do not comply with the allotted space.
+For existing domestic electrical installations, and only where it is not possible to access the Customer's main distribution board, a new EV electrical installation may be connected via the outside meter box provided the requirements of the current version of the NSAI National Rules for Electrical Installations are met and the installation does not interfere with DSO metering equipment.
+See April2022Newsletter.pdf (safeelectric.ie).